DataDog/integrations-core/flink/README.md

 _Available for Agent >6.0_

 1. Flink uses the `log4j` logger by default.
-To activate logging to a file and customize the format edit the `log4j.properties`, `log4j-cli.properties`, `log4j-yarn-session.properties`, or `log4j-console.properties files`.
-See [flink's defaults][13] for default configurations.
-For example, a `log4j.properties` would contain this configuration by default:
+To activate logging to a file and customize the format edit the `log4j.properties`, `log4j-cli.properties`, `log4j-yarn-session.properties`, or `log4j-console.properties` file.
+See [Flink's documentation][13] for default configurations.
+For example `log4j.properties` contains this configuration by default:

     ```
       log4j.appender.file=org.apache.log4j.FileAppender